gvwilson/sdxpy/src/debugger/index.md

 To make our single-stepping VM testable, we have to give it input when it wants some and capture its output for later inspection.
-We had a similar problem when testing the web server of [%x ftp %], and our solution is the similar: we will replace `input` and `print` with [%i "mock object" "mock objects" %].
+We had a similar problem when testing the web server of [%x ftp %] and the editor of [%x undo %], and our solution is the similar: we will replace `input` and `print` with [%i "mock object" "mock objects" %].